-The final act of the Multilateral Commercial Negotiations of the Uruguay Round, which established the World Trade Organization (WTO), was signed by Honduras on April 15,1995.
+The final act of the Multilateral Commercial Negotiations of the Uruguay Round, which established the World Trade Organization (WTO), was signed by Honduras on April 15, 1995.
 Honduras is a member of the Central American Economic Integration System (SIECA) along with Guatemala, El Salvador, Nicaragua, Costa Rica, and Panama.
-As part of Central America, FTAs have also been signed with the Dominican Republic, Chile, South Korea, and Mexico.
-Honduras has bilateral FTA’s with Canada, Colombia, Panama, Peru, and Taiwan.
+As part of Central America, FTAs have also been signed with the United Kingdom, European Union, Panama, Colombia, Chile, South Korea, and Mexico.
+Honduras has bilateral FTA’s with Canada, and Peru.
+It is also in the initial phase of negotiations of an FTA with China.

 The Association Agreement between the European Union (EU) and Central America was signed on June 29, 2012.
 The Association Agreement relies on three pillars, political dialogue, cooperation, and trade.
 The trade pillar of the Association Agreement entered into force on August 1, 2013, with Honduras, Nicaragua, and Panama, on October 1, 2013, with Costa Rica and El Salvador, and on December 1, 2013, with Guatemala.
 Honduras and Guatemala halted negotiations with the European Free Trade Association (EFTA), comprising of Switzerland, Iceland, Liechtenstein, and Norway in June 2013.